kekyo/scheme-cd-ripper/README.md

 - Encode and save audio tracks as FLAC while performing music stream integrity checks (with `cd-paranoia`).
 - Reads the disc TOC, queries multiple CDDB servers and MusicBrainz.
 Merges all matches, and prompts you to pick a candidate.
 - Inserts Vorbis comments (ID3 like tags in FLAC format) automatically.
-Furthermore, if a cover art image exists, it can be automatically embedded.
+Furthermore, if a cover art image exists at Discogs/CAA, it can be automatically embedded.
 - File names and directories can be automated using your specified format with tags.
 - And since it uses GNOME GIO (GVfs) for file output, you can output directly to a NAS or similar device using a URL.
 - Supports continuous mode for efficient operation of multiple CDs.